 This grant supports the growth and development of events in the region that attract outside visitation resulting in economic benefits for the town.
 Events supported under this program must have a strong tourism focus that demonstrate the potential to promote the Rural City of Wangaratta as a destination and aligns with the strategies of the Rural City of Wangaratta.
 This program has a strong focus on supporting events in their early years, enabling the event to become financially sustainable and viable in the future.

 Applicants are required to outline how the funding will assist the event to contribute to one or more of the following key objectives:

-Attract visitors from outside of North East Victoria (overnight stays)
+Attract visitors from outside of North East Victoria (overnight stays).